jmpichardo/godot-game-of-life-shader/README.md

 # Godot game of life shader
-Cellular automata game of life in Godot running the simulation in the GPU using a shader.
+The Conway's Game of Life cellular automata made in Godot but running the simulation in the GPU using a shader.

 This prototype is based on Alan Zucconi's work: https://www.alanzucconi.com/2016/03/16/cellular-automata-with-shaders/